KiFoundation/ki-monitor/README.md

 - `api` : the URL of the REST server to query.
 - `validators` : an array with the operator addresses (`tkivaloper1...`) of the nodes to monitor.
 An empty array `[]` means that all the active validators are monitored.
+- `tg_group`: the ID of the telegram group where the monitor will post alerts.
+- `tg_bot_token`: the Telegram bot token as generated through [BotFather](https://core.telegram.org/bots#6-botfather).
-- `hook` : the Slack Webhook to send Slack alerts.
+- `slack_hook` : the Slack Webhook to send Slack alerts.
 - `watcher`: the ping URL of a Cron Job Monitoring service (such as [healthchecks.io](https://healthchecks.io/)).
 To receive an alert if this script isn't running.
 - `slack_users` : the slack users to notify with their personal configuration.
 This is an object (see below).
 - `alert_thresholds` : an object with key/values pair, where the keys are integers and values are the number of missed blocks that defines the severity of the alert.